-The game challenges students to compete against the clock as they rebuild a series of iconic and inspiring Parliamentary chambers before the Queen arrives.
+The game challenges students to compete against the clock as they rebuild a series of iconic and inspiring Parliamentary rooms, including the House of Commons and House of Lords chambers, before the Queen arrives.

 Along the way students will learn what Parliament does and how it is relevant to their lives, in a fun and engaging way.

 In the House of Commons chamber, students will learn that: